 c.
 Check your punctation and use the right vocabulary for the industry in which you are applying.
 Collect job advertisements for similar jobs in the sector, choose key words and include them in your CV.

 d.
-Take advantage of our CV Workshop, where a native English-speaking teacher can revise your CV with you for free.
+If you’re an Alba English student, come to our CV Workshop, where one of our English teachers can revise your CV with you for free.

-7. “Looking for a job is a full-time job” so take any opportunities that you can get.
-Widen your efforts:
+7. “Looking for a job is a full-time job” so take any opportunities that you can get

 a.
-Check Gumtree and other websites such as LinkedIn, s1jobs, reed.co.uk, neuvoo.co.uk or monster Scotland.
+Check Gumtree and other employability websites such as LinkedIn, s1jobs, reed.co.uk, neuvoo.co.uk or monster Scotland.

 b.
 Hand your CV in to recruitment companies, call them and visit them regularly.

 c.
 Walk in the street and check the shop windows.
 Many companies look for employees by putting a poster in their window.
-Remember that adverts in quieter streets will receive less applicants - less competition for you!
+Remember that adverts in quieter streets will receive less applicants – so more chance on getting the job.

 d.
 Look in your nearest job centre.
-They have special touch screen computers with printers.
-You print the adverts for jobs you are interested in that have been registered at the job centre.
+They have computers with printers.
+You can also print the adverts for jobs you are interested in that have been registered at the job centre.

 8. Consider the time of year that you plan to arrive in Edinburgh